koraytugay/koraytugay.github.io/content/literature/the-phoenix-project.md

   - They claim no work can get done with such heavy procedures

 ## Chapter 5
-September 5, and Bill starts his day with another email informing him yet on another urgent matter that must be fixed as soon as possible.
+Bill starts yet another day with an email informing him on another urgent matter that must be fixed as soon as possible.

-> We just concluded our Q3 internal audit in preparation for the upcoming SOX-404 external audit.
+> We just concluded our Q3 internal audit for the upcoming SOX-404 external audit.
 We discovered concerning deficiencies.
-Due to the severity and urgency of the findings, we need to meet with IT this morning.
+Due to the urgency of the findings, we need to meet with IT this morning.
 >
 > Nancy

 Bill finds the meeting room and sees that Nancy, John and Wes are present, together with Tim, the IT auditor.
 The news Bill hear is not pleasent.

 > We found 952 IT general control deficiencies, of which 16 are significant.
 You need to investigate each of these findings, confirm them, and then create a remediation plan.
->
-> We only have three weeks until the external auditors arrive.
+We only have three weeks until the external auditors arrive.
 We require your response by one week from Monday.

-Already soaked with work and the deadline pressure caused by the Phoenix Project, Bill is now wondering how he is going to deal with this new requirement of going through all the audit findings, where he is going to find resources for it.
+Bill is now wondering where he is going to find resources for it.

 Wes and Bill starts a conversation after the meeting, which leads to Wes commenting they would need Brent for a bunch of the items.
 Bill is not happy with hearing this.